bing-er/pathfinding-optimization/README.md

 | **Node Expansions**  | Number of explored nodes         |
 | **Scalability**      | Performance on larger grid maps  |

+### 🧭 Progress Summary (Week 10 – Midterm Status)
+By Week 10, our team has completed the baseline phase of the project.
+The core pathfinding algorithms — **A***, **Dijkstra**, and **DFS** — have all been implemented, tested, and merged into the main branch.
+We also added a **maze generator** to help us create consistent test grids for experiments.

+The repository is now fully organized with a clear folder structure, evaluation metrics, and documentation.
+Everyone’s roles are defined — **Yansong** handled the baseline algorithms, **Sepehr** is leading the **Jump Point Search (JPS)** development, **Vibhor** is focusing on evaluation and visualization, and **Binger** is managing documentation, scheduling, and overall coordination.

+Our next milestone is to integrate and test **JPS**, comparing its performance against the baseline algorithms.
+The team will also begin logging runtime and node-expansion data and preparing visual outputs for comparison.
+In the following weeks, we’ll move toward compiling the final report, creating visuals, and getting ready for our presentation in Week **14 (Dec 2)**.

 ## 🗓️ Project Timeline